yevheniia-shabalova/yevheniia-shabalova/README.md

 I am from Ukraine, currently living in Toronto, ON.

-Now I am working at SoftServe as Middle Software Engineer.
+Now I am working at SoftServe as Software Engineer.

 ## Technology stack: